-The purpose of this assessment is to confirm that the water's microbial quality is not being degraded as it passes through your system (i.e., due to equipment conditions).
-The assessment is performed to verify that your irrigation water delivery system is able to maintain and deliver water of the same microbial quality (e.g., Type A) as the source water.
+Initial Assessment Sampling Procedure: The purpose of this assessment is to confirm that the water's Aseptically collect at least three (3)-100 microbial quality is not being degraded as it passes through your mL samples during one irrigation event system (i.e., due to equipment conditions).
+The assessment is with at least one sample at the end of performed to verify that your irrigation water delivery system is the delivery system (e.g., last sprinkler able to maintain and deliver water of the same microbial quality head). (e.g., Type A) as the source water.
 Unless there is a material change to your system (e.g., change in equipment or type of water treatment), this is a one-time assessment for each irrigation system, and it is not necessary to repeat system evaluations for each irrigation event.